Objective: Design a robot capable of lifting and placing items up to 1 kg and 540 cm² onto a 36” high shelf

 • Met all design constraints

-• Added a 2:1 gear ratio to increase torque output, meeting the payload of all artifacts except the Tin Man's heart.
+• Added a 2:1 gear ratio to increase torque output, meeting the payload of all artifacts except the 1kg heart.

 • Redesigned gear's placement to ensure torque balance around the wheels